MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-solutions.md

 - DecEntMigration
 - Ent_Solutions
 ms.assetid: e9b8e065-2750-4534-9d39-aafd51a2a4e2
-description: "Summary: Use these articles to deploy Office Server workloads in Microsoft Azure.."
+description: "Summary: Use these articles to deploy Office Server workloads in Microsoft Azure."
 ---

 # Hybrid solutions